-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of consolidated annual financial statements.
+These policies have been consistently applied to all years presented, unless stated otherwise.

-The consolidated financial statements of the Trust for the year ended December 31, 2020 were authorized for issue in accordance with a resolution of the Board of Trustees of Killam on February 10, 2021.
+The consolidated financial statements of the Trust for the year ended December 31, 2021 were authorized for issue in accordance with a resolution of the Board of Trustees of Killam on February 16, 2022.